Omics concepts

 Examples for data delivery

-In the first example (see Figure 4), a patient underwent genomic analysis targeting genes involved in lung cancer.
+In the first example (see Figure 14), a patient underwent genomic analysis targeting genes involved in lung cancer.
 One of the variants observed pertains to the Epidermal Growth Factor Receptor (EGFR) gene and results in a likely benign mutation of a single nucleotide at a specific locus.
 To describe this variant, it is necessary to instantiate Variant Descriptor and link this instance with an instance of the Single Nucleotide Variation concept.
-The Variant Descriptor instance contains comprehensive information about the variant, which, in this case, is of the ‘substitution’ type.
-Since the sample used for the analysis is derived from a tumor sample, the allele originates from somatic cells (‘somatic allele origin’).
-Furthermore, it is observed to affect both alleles at a specific locus, indicating ‘homozygous’ zygosity.
-The allele is documented and registered in public archives like ClinVar, and the accession number is provided to facilitate crosslinking.
+The Variant Descriptor instance provides comprehensive details about the variant, which, in this case, is classified as a ‘substitution’ (hasTypeCode).
+Since the sample used for the analysis is derived from a tumor, the allele is of somatic origin (hasAlleleOrginCode).
+Furthermore, the variant is observed to affect both alleles at a specific locus, indicating a ‘homozygous’ zygosity (hasZygosityCode).
+The allele is documented and registered in public databases such as ClinVar, with an accession number provided for easy cross-referencing (hasCode).

-The variant’s computable representation is established through the instantiation of the Single Nucleotide Variation concept.
-This involves specifying the precise locus where the variation occurs (with respect to a reference sequence) and, ultimately, indicating the specific nucleotide that undergoes substitution ‘G>T’.
+The variant’s computable representation is created by instantiating the Single Nucleotide Variation concept.
+This includes specifying the exact locus of the variation relative to a reference sequence (hasGenomicPosition), and identifying the nucleotide substitution, in this case, ‘G>T’ (hasReferenceAllele and hasAlternateAllele).

 Similar information can be provided by an instance of Variant Notation directly linked to the Variant Descriptor.
 In the first example, this allows providing a complementary description of the SNV using the widely known HGVS notation.
-However, in the second example (see Figure 5), Variant Notation can be used to describe genetic variations not covered by a specific concept.
-In this case, a genetic analysis for a patient highlighted a translocation between chromosome 2 and chromosome 3, with specific breakpoints on the long arm of chromosome 2 at band q13 and on the short arm of chromosome 3 at band p25.
-Using the ISCN nomenclature, this results in t(2;3)(q13;p25), a common mutation occurring in tumors originating from the thyroid follicular epithelium.
+However, in the second example (see figure 15), Variant Notation can be used to describe Genomic variations not covered by a specific concept.
+For example, complex variations are not covered by any of the genomic variation concepts.
+The ClinVar variation VCV000224516.3 is used as an example.
+This complex variation contains duplications, inversions, insertions and deletions.

 Guidelines for data delivery